linkml/linkml/docs/intro/install.md

 pip install linkml
 ```

-## Alternative protocol: Use Docker
+## Alternative: Use the official Docker/OCI iamge

 You can also use the [official Docker/OCI image for LinkML](docker.io/linkml/linkml):